Independent Contractor Policies

 - the right to fire.

-Q. Does this mean I can't fire a consultant or independent contractor if his or her performance is sub-standard?
+Q. Does this mean I can’t fire a consultant or independent contractor if their performance is sub-standard?

 A. First, it’s best not to refer to “performance” of an independent contractor as we do with employees.
 Instead, (once a determination has been made that the individual meets the definition of independent contractor), we need to be sure the work statement for the project includes:

 - clear definition of expected results or deliverables,